25 Things You Can Do To Help Create A Resource Based Economy

 11. Build The Change You Want To See

 A step beyond simply adapting and creating a new you is creating a new world around yourself.
 If we want to see a resource based economy, we are going to have to make it ourselves.
 It’s not going to magically pop up overnight.
-We can’t stress the importance of actually taking action and building the things that you want to see in your world.
+We can’t stress enough the importance of actually taking action and building the things that you want to see in your world.
 If you want a sustainable food system, build a garden or an aquaponics system.
 If you want a reliable source of water, build a Warka Water Tower.

 In a global economic collapse scenario (which is very possible) it could go either way, with the new system being a toss-up between a resource based economy and a totalitarian New World Order.
 But, the more we build, the more we can influence people if this situation were actually to occur.